Nurturing Health: Tackling Childhood Obesity in Simple Steps

 12-19 years20.67.4

-In recent times, the stats are raising eyebrows.
-According to the Centers for Disease Control and Prevention (CDC), the number of chunky monkeys among kids and teens in the U.S. has tripled since the ’70s.
-Now, roughly one in five youngsters aged 6-19 is tipping the scales as obese.
-These numbers tell a story of a growing issue that’s grabbing our attention.
+Recently, stats are raising eyebrows.
+According to Centers for Disease Control and Prevention (CDC), numbers of chunky monkeys among kids and teens in U.S. have tripled since ’70s.
+Now, roughly one in five youngsters aged 6-19 tips scales as obese.
+These figures tell a story of a growing issue demanding attention.

 What Causes Weight Issues in Kids?

-DietHigh: These calorie-dense and nutrient-poor options contribute significantly to energy imbalance and weight gain.
+DietHigh: These calorie-dense, nutrient-poor options contribute significantly to energy imbalance and body mass increase.

 Socioeconomic FactorsHigh: These factors limit better options and lead to greater dependence on cheaper, less beneficial ones.